10 mins Duff floated a free-kick

 GA112.

-Competitive debut for Antoine Sibierski.
-He became the first
+There was a competitive debut for Antoine Sibierski, who became the first

 Newcastle player to score on his debut since Duncan Ferguson against